2022 Florida Statutes< Back to Statute Search

 (d) A truck having a gross vehicle weight rating of more than 26,000 pounds.

-(e) A motorcycle, moped, or bicycle.
+(e) A motorcycle, a moped, a bicycle, or an electric bicycle.

 (3) The failure to provide and use a child passenger restraint shall not be considered comparative negligence, nor shall such failure be admissible as evidence in the trial of any civil action with regard to negligence.